altaisukh/udacity_deep_learning_playbook/README.md

 source deep-learning/bin/activate
 ```

-3. Copy the .pem file associated with your key pair into the udacity_deep_learning_playbook repo with the name "private-key.pem".
-Otherwise, rename the private key name in the hosts file.
+3. Update the hosts file with the appropriate values relevant to your AWS account.

 4. Run the playbook
 ```